Net Revenue Retention and Gross Revenue Retention Explained

 Get ahead of your top-line planning with this ARR Snowball Template

-How Do You Calculate Net Revenue Retention?
+How To Calculate Net Revenue Retention

 Net revenue retention measures the recurring revenue from your customers over a set period of time.
 Net revenue retention rate looks at the amount of change from one period of time to another.
 Curious about how to find net revenue?
 For the retention calculation, you divide the current monthly or annual recurring revenue (MRR or ARR) for a given cohort of customers by the recurring revenue for that same cohort in a previous time period of the same length—say, last month, last quarter, or last year.
 Below is the net revenue formula that can be used.